WallStreetMojo

 Example #3

-Let’s say, Admiral Sportswear Pvt.
-Ltd, an international sportswear manufacturing company, located in England.
-For the upcoming tournament of the ICC cricket world cup, the factory needs to work for some extra hours to fulfill the other requirements.
-The management is worried about the increment in the costs due to additional production activities.
+Let's say, Admiral Sportswear Pvt.
+Ltd, an international sportswear manufacturing company located in England.
+For the upcoming ICC cricket world cup tournament, the factory needs to work for some extra hours to fulfill the other requirements.
+Therefore, the management is worried about the increment in the costs due to additional production activities.

-Consider the following information about the semi-variable cost at different production levels provided by the production department of the company to calculate the variable cost and the fixed cost.
+Consider the following information about the semi-variable cost at different production levels provided by the company's production department to calculate the variable cost and the fixed cost.

 Given: